-Nutrition Education and Obesity Prevention Branch
+Nutrition Education and Obesity Prevention Branch - Worksite Program

-The Nutrtion Education and Obesity Prevention Branch - Worksite Program is a public health initiative led by the California Department of Public Health.
+The Nutrition Education and Obesity Prevention Branch (NEOPB) - Worksite Program is a public health initiative led by the California Department of Public Health.
 Its purpose is to empower low-income workers to consume the recommended amount of fruits and vegetables and enjoy physical activity every day.
 The fruit and vegetable and physical activity objectives are designed to reduce the risks of chronic diseases, especially cancer, heart disease, type 2 diabetes, and obesity.

-The Worksite Program is based upon extensive research with California employers and predominately low-wage workers.
+The Worksite Program is based upon extensive research with California employers and predominantly low-wage workers.
 In response to the needs of California’s workforce as indicated by our Formative Research, the Worksite Program has developed the California Fit Business Kit to help employers develop and implement a culture and environment at their workplaces that support healthy eating and physical activity among workers.

 The Worksite Program works with employers throughout California to: